hbctraining/Intro-to-R-with-DGE/lessons/11_DGE_count_normalization.md

 ### 3. Generate the Mov10 normalized counts

-The next step is to normalize the count data in order to be able to make fair gene comparisons both within and between samples.
+The next step is to normalize the count data in order to be able to make fair gene comparisons between samples.

 <img src="../img/slide5_DGE.png" width="400">